oa-333/elog/README.md

 A few points to note:

+- The filter must pass to parent class its type name, implicitly defined by the helper macro ELOG_DECLARE_FILTER
 - The filter must pass to parent class what kind of comparison operator it uses (this will be overridden later during load phase)
 - In order to be loadable from configuration, the new filter needs to declare its reference name (sys_state) using the helper macro ELOG_DECLARE_FILTER().
 - If the filter needs to be exported from a Windows DLL, then replace ELOG_NO_EXPORT with the import/export macro for the DLL